-However, in the six months from July to December 2021, this increase started to rise quite rapidly.
+However, from late 2021, this increase started to rise quite rapidly.
 And, it is the first time we have seen desire for solar batteries among consumers without any media attention around a new rebate or incentives.
 But why this sudden increase?
 In a nutshell there are 6 pillars which are driving consumer behaviour towards solar battery systems rather than just standard solar systems with no batteries:

 - New Peak Demand tariffs for homes means higher fees for using lots of power during peak times when solar panels are not working.

 - Time Of Use (TOU) Tariffs mean higher charges during early morning and early evening.

 - Decreasing Feed In Tariffs (FITs) means you now get paid less for selling excess solar energy into the grid during the day.

 - Emergence of Virtual Power Plants (VPPs) means you can now get paid extra for having a battery.